Caesarstone: Financial

+ESG Leadership

+Since 2021, Caesarstone has published an annual ESG report, which details its global-scale data, goals and goal attainment progression from 2018 until today.
+The key areas described are recycled materials, wastewater recovery, zero waste to landfill, improvement programs, and more.

+Caesarstone’s sustainability framework is structured around three pillars: Responsible Products, Responsible Operations, and Responsible supply chain.
+Each is measured through quantitative KPIs tied to ISO 14001 environmental standards and the UN Sustainable Development Goals (SDGs).

+The company’s 2024 ESG report outlines measurable progress, a 100% recycling rate at the Lioli production plant in India, and a 100% wastewater recycling rate at the company's production sites and key distribution centers.

+The company claims that Caesarstone ICON and Mineral surfaces demonstrate commitment to sustainability.

+Caesarstone maintains GREENGUARD Gold and NSF certifications across its core products.

-2012 Nasdaq IPO
+Nasdaq IPO

 In February 2012, Caesarstone filed with the U.S. Securities and Exchange Commission to execute an initial public offering of up to $115 million and list its shares on the Nasdaq stock exchange.
 Among the companies involved in the IPO were J.P.
 Morgan, Barclays, Credit Suisse, and Baird.
 Caesarstone's 6.7 million shares began trading on the NASDAQ Global Select Market on 22 March and priced at $11 each.
+Caesarstone trades on NASDAQ in New York under the ticker symbol CSTE.